Double click here to add text.

 Starry Night

-the heavens are delivering overhead.
+savor what the heavens deliver overhead.

 with oils, what he observed in the heavens on that starry